yazdanbhd/Reverse-Proxy/README.md

     After running the clean command, check that the `obj` directory is empty and that the `proxy-server` executable is removed.

-## Project Structure Details

-### Source and Header Files

-- **`main.c`**:

-    - Starts the proxy server.
-    - Parses command-line arguments to set up configurations.
-    - Creates listening sockets based on the inbound settings.
-    - Sets up signal handlers to manage worker processes.
-    - Forks worker processes to handle client connections.
-    - Keeps the master process running to listen for signals.
-- **`master.c`** and **`master.h`**:

-    - Manage worker processes.
-    - Handle signals like `SIGCHLD` to detect when a worker process terminates.
-    - Restart worker processes if they crash to ensure the proxy server remains available.
-- **`worker.c`** and **`worker.h`**:

-    - Handle individual client connections.
-    - Read client requests and forward them to the upstream server.
-    - Receive responses from the upstream server and send them back to the client.
-    - Validate HTTP headers to ensure requests are correct.
-    - Log request details for monitoring and debugging.
-- **`config-proxy.c`** and **`config-proxy.h`**:

-    - Parse command-line arguments provided when starting the proxy server.
-    - Set up the proxy configuration, including inbound and outbound settings.
-    - Provide default settings if no arguments are provided.
-- **`shared-logging.c`** and **`shared-logging.h`**:

-    - Manage a shared memory buffer to store log entries.
-    - Use mutexes to ensure that multiple processes can write to the log safely.
-    - Provide functions to add new log entries and read existing logs.
-- **`collect-logs.c`** and **`collect-logs.h`**:

-    - Collect logs from the shared memory buffer.
-    - Format log entries into a readable string that can be sent to clients.
-    - Provide a response when clients request log information via the `/collect_logs` endpoint.

-### Makefile

-- **Purpose**:

-    - Automates the build process.
-    - Compiles source files into object files.
-    - Links object files to create the final executable.
-    - Provides targets for building, testing, and cleaning the project.
-- **Key Targets**:

-    - `all`: Compiles the entire project.
-    - `proxy-server`: Links all object files to create the executable.
-    - `$(OBJ_DIR)/%.o`: Compiles each `.c` file into an `.o` file.
-    - `clean`: Removes all compiled object files and the executable.
-    - `test`: Compiles and runs unit tests.

 ### Contributing

-- *what i need help with*
-	- using eBPF for packet filtering

 - *Guidelines*
 	- Use meaningful commit messages.